-Enbridge Pipelines North Dakota: Having completed several expansion projects over the past number of years, Enbridge now has the capacity to move 355,000 BOPD on its pipeline system to Clearbrook, MN.
+Enbridge/North Dakota Pipeline Company: Having completed several expansion projects over the past number of years, Enbridge now has the capacity to move 355,000 BOPD on its pipeline system to Clearbrook, MN.
 Enbridge completed their work to expand north bound capacity of 145,000 BOPD in early 2013 for the larger scale "Bakken Expansion Project".
 Oil using the northbound route navigates the Enbridge Saskatchewan system to an interconnect with the Enbridge Mainline at Cromer, MB.
 Once on the Mainline system, the Williston Basin oil quickly reenters the United States and meets east bound Enbridge oil at Clearbrook, MN.

 Enbridge's plans to construct the 225,000 BOPD "Sandpiper" system were deferred during the third quarter of 2016 due to unexpected market conditions in the near-term planning horizon.
-Enbridge plans to monitor market conditions and will reevaluate the Sandpiper project in the future.
+Enbridge plans to monitor market conditions and reevaluate potential expansion opportunities in North Dakota.

-Bridger, Belle Fourche, and Butte Pipelines: Bridger and Belle Fourche Pipelines operate as intra-basin pipeline systems moving oil to several pipeline interconnects or rail facilities in the Williston Basin.
+Bridger, Belle Fourche, and Butte Pipelines: Bridger and Belle Fourche Pipelines operate as intra-regional pipeline systems moving oil to several pipeline interconnects or rail facilities in the Williston Basin.
 One such pipeline interconnect is with the Butte Pipeline near Baker, MT.
 The Butte Pipeline currently has the capacity to move 260,000 BOPD to Guernsey, WY.
 In Guernsey, WY, the oil is transported to Wood River, IL on the Platte Pipeline, Cushing, OK on the White Cliffs Pipeline, or loaded into rail cars for further transport.